htw-imi-showtime/showtime-website/content/ws20/bachelor/b5-MeshHeadz/_index.md

 {{</section>}}

 {{<section title="Our Approach To A Solution">}}
-Since nowadays nearly everyone has a smartphone in their pocket and cameras and photogrammetry software are continuously improved, we wanted to take the initiative to develop an **easily handleable mobile application to optimize head measurement**.
+Since nowadays nearly everyone has a smartphone in their pocket and cameras and photogrammetry software are continuously improved, we wanted to take the initiative to develop an **easily handleable mobile application prototype to optimize head measurement**.
 {{</section>}}